pabtomas/flagbox/DOCUMENTATION.md

 `cd /the/path/to/your/directory`.

 For this reason, I could not guarantee an efficient *Flagbox* usage if your box size is higher than 4 flags.
-To allow you to keep an efficient *Flagbox* usage without blocking you with only 4 flags, *Flagbox* defines `,?` and `?,` aliases.
-These aliases allow you to go to next or previous box cyclicly.
-If your current box is not empty and is the last in your cycle, going to the next box will build a new one.
+To keep an efficient usage without restraining it with only 4 flags, *Flagbox* defines `,?` and `?,` aliases.
+These aliases allow box navigation cyclicly. **If your current box is not empty and is the last in your cycle**, going to the next box will build a new one.
 Building a new box, keeps the marks you defined in other boxes and allows you to use same aliases for different directories you want to save.

 Let's assume you have a current lonely and empty box.
-Using `,?` alias will not create a new box because its empty.
+Using `,?` alias will not create a new box because the current one is empty.
 We have to fill it with an alias.

 </br>
 <img src="/media/filledbox.png">